CumulusNetworks/docs/content/cumulus-linux-50/Installation-Management/Upgrading-Cumulus-Linux.md

 Cumulus Linux also provides the Smart System Manager that enables you to upgrade an active switch with minimal disruption to the network.
 See {{<link url="Smart-System-Manager" text="Smart System Manager">}}.

 {{%notice note%}}
-- To upgrade to Cumulus Linux 5.0.0, you must install a disk image of the new release using ONIE.
+- To upgrade to Cumulus Linux 5.0 from Cumulus Linux 4.x or 3.x, you must install a disk image of the new release using ONIE.
 You *cannot* upgrade packages with the `apt-get upgrade` command.
 - Upgrading an MLAG pair requires additional steps.
 If you are using MLAG to dual connect two Cumulus Linux switches in your environment, follow the steps in [Upgrade Switches in an MLAG Pair](#upgrade-switches-in-an-mlag-pair) below to ensure a smooth upgrade.
 {{%/notice%}}